Dr. Roz Heiko

-On any given day, I am speaking to a group of therapists overseas or in the US about the meaning of symbolic play, putting the finishing touches on my book about the Heroine’s Journey for Girls, or creating an e-course on practical aspects of assembling a sandplay room.
+On any given day, I am speaking to a group of therapists overseas about the meaning of symbolic play, putting together a training on therapeutic presence and courage, or writing a journal article on aspects of case consultation.

 I specialize in working with brave therapists looking to revitalize their own practices by introducing them to Sandplay.
 This training and consultation is for both beginning and seasoned mental health professionals who are looking to offer clients a more deeply engaged, nuanced and creative approach to conventional therapies.

 I believe in preparing others for the beauty of the breakthrough moment, moments that come when children and families experience the power of Sandplay for the first time and begin to conquer their own definition of impossible.

 for the first time and begin to conquer their own definition of impossible.

 In my clinical practice,

 - a teen on their Sandplay journaling and dreamwork,

 - gently guiding a client through their first clinical hypnosis session,

 - or introducing a child to the benefits of EMDR therapy and guided imagery.

 My schedule rarely looks the same from one day to the next – and I like it that way!
 I work with brave people who wish to explore their emotions with someone who provides competency-based, compassionate services in a sheltered and respectful therapeutic environment.
 I don’t set out to “fix” my clients, but rather, help them express their own emotions in order to get to a place of self-confidence and strength.